Mobile agent: Definition and overview

 More specifically, a mobile agent is a process that can transport its state from one environment to another, with its data intact, and be capable of performing appropriately in the new environment.
 Mobile agents decide when and where to move.
 Movement is often evolved from RPC methods.
-Just as a user directs an Internet browser to "visit" a website (the browser merely downloads a copy of the site, or one version of it in the case of dynamic web sites), a mobile agent accomplishes a move through data duplication.
+Just as a user directs a web browser to "visit" a website (the browser merely downloads a copy of the site, or one version of it in the case of dynamic web sites), a mobile agent accomplishes a move through data duplication.
 When a mobile agent decides to move, it saves its own state (process image), transports this saved state to the new host and resumes execution from the saved state.

 A mobile agent is a specific form of mobile code, within the field of code mobility.
 However, in contrast to the remote evaluation and code on demand programming paradigms, mobile agents are active in that they can choose to migrate between computers at any time during their execution.
 This makes them a powerful tool for implementing distributed applications in a computer network.

 There are two types of mobile agents.
 The classification is based on their migration path.